 Series D contains acts and documents concerning the organization of the Court, as well as the preparation of its Rules of Court and the modifications to those Rules.
 The Court’s Yearbooks (entitled Annual Reports) can be found in Series E. Series F contains the catalogues of the Court’s publications.

 In December 2012, in keeping with its wish to commemorate the 90th anniversary of the inauguration of the PCIJ, the Registry of the ICJ has republished an explanatory book on the history and work of the first permanent international tribunal.
 The electronic version of this trilingual book (English, Spanish, French) is available online.
-The print version will go on sale at the beginning of 2013.
+The print version is now on sale and can be ordered by e-mail (price: 65 euros excl. shipping costs.
+In your e-mail, please mention: sales number PCIJ 1015).